mindspore-ai/docs/tutorials/training/source_en/advanced_use/custom_operator_gpu.md

 - Aperator names: operator names are used to uniquely identify operators.
 - Annotations: describe the algorithm and usage constraints of operators.
 The annotations will be exported as Mindspore API interface documentation for developers to refer to.
-- Input：the tensor(s) for operator input.
+- Input: the tensor(s) for operator input.
 - Attributes: for example, the `data_format` attribute in Conv2d describes that the input data is in `NCHW` or `NHWC` format.
 - Validation of input data: verify the validity of input data and attributes, which is convenient for developers to find the problems of network model as soon as possible.
 - Output data type and dimension derivation: used to derive the data type and dimension of output.